 If you do a lot of data entry in Excel, then this option can be a game-changer for you.
 With the auto-correct option, you can tell Excel to change a text string into another when you type it.

 Let me tell you an example:

 My name is “Puneet” but sometimes people write it like “Punit” but the correct spelling is the first one.
-So what I can do is, use auto correct and tell Excel to change “Punit” into “Puneet”.
+So, what I can do is, use autocorrect and tell Excel to change “Punit” into “Puneet”.
+Follow these simple steps:

 86. Custom List

-Just think like this, you have a list of 10 products which you sell.
-Whenever you need to insert those product name you can insert them using a custom list.
+Just think like this, you have a list of 10 products that you sell.
+Whenever you need to insert those product names you can insert them using a custom list.
 Let me tell you how to do this:

 87. Apply Table